History History

 1er mars 1821

-A revolt broke out in Ponta Delgada, led by Noronha and João Soares de Albergaria, who proclaimed a provisional government of the island of São Miguel, faithful to the Constitution and the government, then organized in Assemblies in Porto and Lisbon, after Beresford's expulsion.
+A revolt broke out in Ponta Delgada, led by Noronha and João Soares de Albergaria, who proclaimed a provisional government of the island of São Miguel, loyal to the Constitution and to the government, then organized in the Assemblies of Porto and Lisbon, after Beresford's expulsion.

 1822